ChampionMains/Pyrobot/index.md

 issues or have a suggestion, submit it to the
 [issues page](https://github.com/championmains/Pyrobot/issues).
 If you would like to contribute directly, fell free to send a pull request.

+## Help!
+I've deleted my Reddit account and can't re-verify my summoner, what do I do?
+{:id="deleted-account" name="deleted-account"}

+Message [/u/LugnutsK](https://reddit.com/u/LugnutsK) with your *summoner name* and *region*.
+He'll fix that shit.

 * * *